rafaelmontas/rafaelmontas.github.io/_posts/2024-02-14-rails-swarm-hetzner.md

 a Rails app to it.
 We will be setting up two hosts, one for the web server acting as manager and another for the database acting as worker.

-In the video below, I walk through the steps specified in this post, but instead of using Hetzner through the CLI, I use the Hetzner Cloud Console to provision the servers and also I deploy the Rails app using Docker Swarm directly from the VPS instead of using the stack file.
+In the video below (in Spanish), I walk through the steps specified in this post, but instead of using Hetzner through the CLI, I use the Hetzner Cloud Console to provision the servers and also I deploy the Rails app using Docker Swarm directly from the VPS instead of using the stack file.